sswahn/bind/README.md

 ### Get State
 `context`

-Provides a copy of the current bound state.
+Bound components have access to the context parameter.
+It provides a copy of the current bound state.
 ```javascript
 context.count
 ```